 Coffee is considered one of the most widely used drinks all over the world.
-You might have heard about coffee containing caffeine but you obviously haven’t paid much attention to know about its quantity.
+You might have heard about coffee containing caffeine, but you obviously haven’t paid much attention to know about its quantity.
 Dietary Guidelines for American 2015-2020 states that an average US adult consumes 110-260 milligrams per day.
-This isn’t as straightforward as you think to figure out directly how much caffeine in coffee you are drinking, it depends on a variety of factors like what coffee brand are you using, what size cup you are using, what type of coffee beans are you using and how are they brewed, etc.
+This isn’t as straightforward as you think to figure out directly how much caffeine in coffee you are drinking.
+It depends on what coffee brand you are using, what size cup you are using, what type of coffee beans you are using and how they are brewed, etc.

 This guide below will help you examine the caffeine content in a coffee cup regarding different types of coffee.